How do I get on an FE College course?

 1. Find a college

 There are more than 60 colleges in the South of England region and 100's nationally.
 Look at a map of all the colleges in the local area and see which you could travel to.
-Explore their sites to see what they offer.
-You can also search on the Internet for the type of course you are looking for and see which colleges offer it.
+Explore their websites to see what they offer.

 2. Find a course

 Find a course to suit your interests, strengths and future career plans.
 Check the entry criteria to see if you think you will meet the grades required and then have a back-up, just in case your exams don’t go to plan.
-Many study programmes such as diplomas and BTECs have different levels of entry but others are stricter with only one set of entry criteria such as A levels.
-Get advice from your chosen college if you are not sure
+Contact your chosen college if you are not sure.

 3. Investigate the travel options